acousticrobot/web-16/_pages/toki-pona/acknowledgements.md

 ### project t47 (human sequel)

-I had long wanted to work out a system of drawing that lent itself to language, where composition was determined not by visual principals, but by literary content.
+I had long wanted to work out a system of drawing that lent itself to language, where composition was determined not by visual principles, but by literary content.
 The problem that I ran into was always the immense amount of work that would be required in translating an entire language into visual components.

 In 2007 I finally had the pieces I needed to move forward with this project, and added it to the registrar under the tag t47, now more commonly known as _sitelen suwi_ or _sitelen sitelen_.
 The following is the list of resources without which I could not have accomplished this.